arthur-e/flux-python-api/README.md

 ===============================

 The **Carbon Data Explorer**'s Python API for MongoDB ("flux-python-api").
+The Carbon Data Explorer has been tested with MongoDB 1.4.9.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *